Stephanie Bukovec

-Stephanie Bukovec (born 22 September 1995) is a footballer who plays as a goalkeeper.
-Born in Canada, she represented the Croatia women's national team.
+Stephanie Cecilia Bukovec (born September 22, 1995) is a footballer who plays as a goalkeeper for Northern Super League side Calgary Wild FC.
+Born in Canada, she plays for the Croatia national team.

 Club career

 In 2016, she played for Vaughan Azzurri in League1 Ontario.
-During a League Cup semi-final, after her team went down 2-0 in the first half, she switched to striker, scoring two goals to tie the game, before returning to the goalkeeper position, winning the match in a penalty shootout.
+During a League Cup semi-final, after her team went down 2–0 in the first half, she switched to striker, scoring two goals to tie the game, before returning to the goalkeeper position, winning the match in a penalty shootout.

+On 10 November 2017, Bukovec was announced at PEC Zwolle.

 In July 2018, Bukovec signed with Þór/KA in the Icelandic Úrvalsdeild kvenna.
 She helped the team advance from the 2018–19 UEFA Women's Champions League qualifying round, being named the Group 1's best player after keeping a clean sheet in all three games.

 In January 2019, she signed with ŽNK Split of the Croatian Prva HNLŽ.
 In May 2019, she scored two goals in a 10–0 win against ŽNK Katarina Zrinski after being playing the last 30 minutes as an attacker.
 She helped Split win the 2019 Croatian championship, breaking the long-term dominance of ŽNK Osijek.
 In June she led the club to the Croatian Cup with her performance in the Cup Final victory against Osijek.

+On 12 July 2019, Bukovec was announced at Ajax.

+On 30 January 2024, Bukovec was announced at Standard Liège.

+On 5 March 2025, Bukovec was announced at Calgary Wild.
+On April 16, 2025, she started in the league's inaugural game, a 1-0 defeat to Vancouver Rise FC.

 National team career

 Bukovec has been capped for the Croatia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+She made her international debut against Hungary on 19 October 2017.